LukeGrahamLandry/franca/docs/aot_bake.md

 - `HashMap(T)` is interspersed with uninitialized memory for unused buckets.
   They might even have aslr bytes if T contains pointers and some values were added and then removed.
 - A type representing an operating system resource (like a file descriptor) probably doesn't make sense to include as constant data.
+- A type might be a header on some variable length data.

 This is addressed by allowing user code to add overloads of `fn bake_relocatable_value(self: *T) Slice(BakedEntry)`.
 The question you're answering for the compiler is "If I have a T, how can I represent that with only the expressivity of a C global array initilizer?"